From the beaches of the Balearic Islands to the rousing La Rambla of Barcelona, sunny escapes to Spain are something of a British tradition.

 Without travel insurance in Spain you will have to pay out for cancelled flights, accommodation or lost luggage.

 You can visit Spain visa-free with a UK passport for a period of 90 days as part of the EU’s free movement agreement.
-However, this may change following Brexit negotiations, and you might need a visa.
 Stay up to date on entry requirements using the government’s website.

 Getting around Spain